Rev. Luke E. Lingle III

 Wingate University

 Luke’s areas of theological study include the intersection of economic and community development and the role of leadership development in local communities.
 He uses his education, training, and experience in the local church to help other practitioners follow their calls.

-Luke also works as a Faculty Director for The Algernon Sydney Sullivan Foundation, where he teaches undergraduate fellows how to make positive social impact change through cultivating relationships.
+Luke is a Faculty Lead for The Algernon Sydney Sullivan Foundation, where he teaches undergraduate fellows how to integrate social entrepreneurship into their lives through cultivating relationships.
 Previously Luke served as the Executive Pastor at Central UMC in Asheville, NC; as one of the Managing Directors at Missional Wisdom Foundation, a United Methodist Extension Ministry; a Church Vitality Strategist of the Western North Carolina Conference; and an Associate Pastor at Etowah UMC and Union Grove UMC.
 When he graduated from seminary in 2007, he received a three-year grant from the Duke Endowment with his mentor Rev. Rich Greenway to develop Christian Education curriculum based on the power of storytelling.

 See how Rev. Lingle shares God’s hopeful and participatory love